-Most patients who undergo a knee replacement are between the ages of 50 and 80.
+Most people who undergo a knee replacement are between the ages of 50 and 80.
 The average age is about 70.
-Today, about 60 percent of the recipients are women.
-The procedure has a high success rate and is considered extremely safe and effective.
+About 60 percent of the recipients are women.
+The procedure has a high success rate and is considered very safe and effective.

 Safety and Complications

 The safety of TKRs is well documented.
 According to the American Academy of Orthopedic Surgeons, “Serious complications, such as knee joint infection, occur in fewer than 2 percent of patients.”
 Blood clots can be a risk, as they are with all orthopedic procedures, but the risk is low.
 Using a blood thinner or other common preventative measures can help decrease the risk of a pulmonary embolism.
 A pulmonary embolism is the worst potential complication of a blood clot.

 One study found that only 1.2 percent of people getting a TKR were hospitalized for blood clots within 90 days of surgery.
 Men over the age of 70 have the highest risk of blood clots.
 Cases of osteolysis — when plastic or metal fragments are released from the knee implant into the body and cause inflammation — are also uncommon.

 Your implant won’t last forever.
 Over time, the metal and plastic parts wear out.
 People who are overweight or take part in high impact activities are more likely to experience problems with the mechanical knee implant.

 Knee implants can come loose in rare cases.
 This is most likely to happen at the start of rehabilitation, typically a few days after surgery.
 It’s also rare for the device to malfunction.
 This is usually caused by a traumatic injury.

 People often experience pain and require a revision surgery when an implant fails or osteolysis occurs.
 About 10 percent of patients require a revision within 10 years.
 This involves the replacement of worn components with new prosthetics.